-Oh that question!
-There is a few ways to answer that, but put simply acupuncture:
+Oh, that question!
+There are a few ways to answer that, but put simply acupuncture works to:

 Sounds fairly straight forward.
-I’m sure there is more to it than that if I want to understand how acupuncture benefits health!
+I’m sure there is more to know about it than that if I want to understand how acupuncture benefits health!

 Of course!
 This famous quote from historical Chinese Medicine master Li Dong Yuan sums it up well